A Kaleidoscopic View of Substance Use in Uttar Pradesh

 - Mohit kumar Shahi mohit, Ashwin J.V, Astha Singh, Dhat Syndrome in Geriatric Population: Cultural Beliefs and Implications , Indian Journal of Clinical Psychiatry: Vol. 3 No. 02 (2023): Indian Journal of Clinical Psychiatry

-- Chris Joseph, Joby Scaria, Untangling the Seizure Spectrum: A Case Series on Psychogenic non-epileptic Seizures in Complex Scenarios , Indian Journal of Clinical Psychiatry: Vol. 5 No. 01 (2025): Indian Journal of Clinical Psychiatry
+- Shradha Khatri, Pathological Gambling in Clinical Psychiatric Practice: A Case Series from a Tertiary Care Setting , Indian Journal of Clinical Psychiatry: Vol. 6 No. 01 (2026): Indian Journal of Clinical Psychiatry

 You may also start an advanced similarity search for this article.